Speech Contests and District 26

 Empower Your Speaking

 Participating as a contestant in a contest can take your speaking skills up a notch and help you overcome some of those speaking fears.
-There are four types of Contests that require speakers:
+There are five types of Contests that require speakers:

 - International Speech

 - Tall Tales